 Now say it more slowly.
 Really drag that R sound out.
 Rose, rroose, errrrrrrr.
 As you're making this R sound, pay attention to what your tongue is doing.
 (If you don't feel it, restart the sound several times and try varying your speed.)
-By definition, an approximant means that your articulators (here, the tip of you and "post-alevolar" area) come very close to touching, but don't quite touch.
-This means that what you're feeling is the tip of your tongue retracting towards the upper-back of your mouth and approaching the roof of your mouth.
+You should be feeling your tongue retracting towards the upper-back of your mouth and approaching the roof of your mouth.
+(By definition, an approximant is a sound in which two articulators approach one another, but don't quite touch.)
+Notably, the tip of your tongue isn't touching anything.

 What's happening in your mouth when you roll your R’s